ucanyiit/test/docs/pull_request_template.md

-# Description
+## Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Include a summary of the change and which issue is fixed.
+Also include context.
+List if there are any dependencies that are required for this change.

-## Reviewer: @..
+### Reviewer: @..

-## Type of change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+### Screenshots (Or Videos)

+If this change affects the frontend, provide some screenshots or even videos to describe the change more clearly.
+If not, this part is not necessary.

-# How Has This Been Tested?
+### How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
+Describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Also list any relevant details for your test configuration.